 I put the jar, beets and all, into the refrigerator to stop the fermentation and preserve the goodness.
 I drank some every day until it was nearly gone.

 Making Another Batch

 Kvass, like sourdough and kombucha, keeps on giving.
 When you’ve drunk most of the brine, leave the beets and a bit of kvass (1/2 cup) in the jar to act as a starter for the next batch.
 Refill the jar with filtered water and add salt.
 Let it sit on the counter for a few days again.
 Smell and taste to see when it’s done.

 If you don’t have any kvass for starter, you can use sauerkraut juice, whey (not the body-building powder but the byproduct of making cheese or the watery liquid that collects on top of Greek yogurt), or a commercial kefir starter.
 After two or three batches, start over with fresh beets.
 Use the discarded beets in soups or juices or compost them.

 I can’t wait to try it with red beets for the beautiful color!
 I’ll make a larger batch next time since I like the flavor so much.

 Update: It’s now October 2016, and I’ve made beet kvass numerous times, keeping it on hand always.
 Use red or golden beets, your choice.

-I’ve shared my kvass with someone who loves beets but thought it was too salty, so I’ve experimented with using less salt.
+I’ve shared my kvass with someone who loves beets but thought it was too salty, and I’ve experimented with using less salt.
 If you use a starter, you don’t need as much salt.

 Right now I’m liking this recipe per half gallon jar: